 With a merchant account, you’ll be able to accept online credit and debit card transactions and in-house card payments.
 Plus, merchant accounts offer additional features that can help you get started when running a small business, such as check processing services or online reporting features.
 In addition, there are merchant accounts that offer services to ensure your account remains PCI DSS compliant, helping you keep your customers’ transaction data safe and secure.

 How to set up a merchant account for small businesses

-It is not difficult to open a merchant account, but be sure to do your research into who is the best provider for your small business.
-Each provider will have their own features, pricing schedules, and contract terms.
-Make sure you pay attention to how much you will be charged, and compare the services offered by different providers.
+It is not difficult to open a merchant account but be sure to research who is the best provider for your small business.
+Each provider will have its own features, pricing schedules, and contract terms.
+Make sure you pay attention to how much you will be charged and compare the services offered by different providers.

 Once you’ve chosen your provider, it’s time to actually create your merchant account.
 You will need to provide your business name, contact information, and tax information, as well as your routing and account numbers for the business bank account where you want to accept your deposits.

 After you’ve signed up for a merchant account, you can start using it to take payments by credit and debit card.
 Here’s a step-by-step guide to what you can expect: